rice-apps/rice-apps.github.io/BeakSpeak/Readme.md

 (List high-level priorities here)

-Sprint #4 (2/16)
+### Sprint #4 (2/16)
 Delivery Target:
-1. Policy planning
+1. Policy planning - Mathew
 i.
 Moderation document – User facing document detailing the user policies Acceptance criteria :
 Document to be shared with Team Lead and other PMs.
-Team to proof read the document and validate to  all necessary scenarios are included
+Team to proofread the document and validate to  all necessary scenarios are included

-2. Experimental setup – Identify population to collect initial user feedback on Beakspeak Acceptance criteria :
+2. Experimental setup – Identify population to collect initial user feedback on Beakspeak - Mathew Acceptance criteria :
 a.
 Plan to be shared with Team Lead and other PMs.
 Team to verify the plan and validate it

-3. Combination of votes and comments on post Acceptance criteria :
+3. Wrap up comments - Gai
 a.
+Acceptance criteria:
+i.
+New comments show up on main screen and post detail screen without manual refresh
+b.
+Should be done fairly early in sprint -> move onto adding votes
-All Individual functionalities of votes and comments to available in the updated post
+4. Combination of votes and comments on post - Gai

-4. Implement backline pipeline for reporting – start the backend for reporting Acceptance criteria :
 a.
+Acceptance criteria:
+i.
+Votes show up on comments and appear like posts ii.
+Same functionality as posts
+5. Debugging batches - continue work from previous sprint - figure out unmounting issue - Yifan + Parker
+a.
+Acceptance criteria:
+Batch post retrieval
+1. Check for unnecessary re-renders
+Acceptance Criteria :
+b.
+Upon refresh only currently loaded posts update

+2. Test for number of renders when retrieving a batch – number of renders in each batch should be equal Acceptance Criteria :
+b.
+Consistently get x posts every time user gets to bottom of the page

+3. Number of post retrievals per user to be fixed – number to be based on ramifications on memory
+6. Wrap up reports UI - Franklin + Alice
+a.
+Change fields to reflect user needs ie. one text field that is titled ‘Why are you reporting this post?”
+b.
+Should be done fairly early in sprint -> move onto backend
+7. Implement backend pipeline for reporting – start the backend for reporting-Franklin + Alice
+a.
+Acceptance criteria :
+i.
 All reports created in the front end to be stored successfully
+8. Implement keychain - Thera
+a.
+Acceptance criteria:
+i.
+Token can be retrieved anywhere in app ii.
+Token is retrievable after app closes and reopens iii.
+User doesn’t need to login each time they open the app

-5. Replacing authentication token with Thera’s authentication work Acceptance criteria :
+9. Backlog - Replacing authentication token with Thera’s authentication work Acceptance criteria :
 a.
 All functionalities to work as before